OdysLam/clyell/_posts/2020/2020-04-20-balena-nginx-rpi.md

 ![](https://i.imgur.com/Mp9pB7M.png)

-**Disclaimer**: I work at balena.io in the product team.
+**Disclaimer**: I worked at balena.io in the product team.
 Thus, you *could* say that I am a bit biased.

 ## Complimentary Software:

 ### Certbot

 `Certbot` is a service offered by [letsencrypt](https://letsencrypt.org/), a nonprofit Certificate Authority providing TLS certificates for anyone who may ask.
 This way, users will be able to connect securely on our website, using `https`.

 We will be using the certbot-CLI program to request a certificate for our website.
 In essence, certbot will place a special file for our webserver to serve.
 When the authority tests the website, it will find the specific file and verify that the website (and thus the domain) is indeed ours. **Giving us a certificate for 90 days**.